VasilisDev/DistributeTheaterBookingSystem/README.md

 # DistributeTheaterBookingSystem

-A simple theater booking system in java RMI.The application gives to Client the ability to book a ticket,cancel his reservation,to show the list of the guests of the show and to see all the tiers of theatre and their cost.To execute the app follow the below commands:
+A simple theater booking system in java RMI.The application gives to Client the ability to book a ticket,cancel his reservation,to show the list- [x]  of the guests of the show and to see all the tiers of theatre and their cost.To execute the app follow the below commands:
  <dl>
  <dt>First of all compile all .java files :</dt>
    <dd>javac *.java</dd>

  <dt>Hit this command for the rmiregistry which acts as a dns server (or a middleware) :</dt>
-   <dd>- [x] rmiregistry &port</dd>
+   <dd>rmiregistry &port</dd>

  <dt>Run the Server side :</dt>
  <dd>java TheaterServer</dd>